An ondemand CPD to help you develop practical skills you can use in therapy for ALL clients. This workshop is for all therapists including trainees.

 It is well known that diversity training is often an ‘Other’ and/or time limited part of training.
 In psychological training, the therapist can often be left without the knowledge and skills necessary for them to begin integrating and working within an DD&M as standard frame.
 The link between the client’s social location, identity, worldview, discrimination, otherness, and difficulties may never be made.
 This can leave an important factor out of therapy and consequently lead to a shortfall in the service provided or, worse, negative or even harmful experiences.
 This course aims to orient you towards a ‘diversity integrated as standard’ model of practice which goes to the roots of how to embed DD&M into therapeutic practice.

-The training is structured into ten units with discussions, case examples, and practical interventions and strategies provided throughout.
-There will be opportunities to ask questions, bring in your own experiences of practice, and gain insight from therapists with experience of integrating DD&M within therapy, in training and various helping professions.
+The training is structured into eleven units with discussions, case examples, and practical interventions and strategies provided throughout.
+There will be opportunities to ask questions, bring in your own experiences of practice, and gain insight from therapists with experience of integrating DD&M within therapy, in training, and in various helping professions.

-1: Difference, Diversity & Marginalisation: Rationale, Concepts, Mental Health and Theory
+1: Difference, Diversity & Marginalisation: Theories, Concepts and Mental Health Impacts

-2: Towards All-Inclusive Whole Practice: Theory & Integration, Practice & the 13 Critical Tools of Reenvisioned Practice
+2: Towards All-Inclusive Whole Practice: Theory & Integration & Practice

 4: Marginalisation: Majority Marginalised Stress, Common & Differential Themes, Structural Comparisons, Principles of DD&M Practice